CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 Authorizations should always be assigned to personal user accesses via groups.
 To perform a user role, a user account may be a member of one or more groups.
 The authorization groups available for a system are specified by the respective systems and applications.

 ** Assignment of special access rights **
-Special network-side access permissions, such as those set up by firewall or Access Control Lists (ACL) on screening routers, are typically set up for the workstations of specific individuals.
+Special network-side access authorizations, such as those set up by firewall or Access Control Lists (ACL) on screening routers, are typically set up for the workstations of specific individuals.
 Such an access rule is thus to be understood as user authorization and should be managed in the authorization management and checked in the context of the regular verification.

 The management of authorizations can be done independently for the OT by the institution, or be integrated into an institution-wide authorization management.

 **Groups**

 Basically, the use of personal user access due to the higher traceability and user responsibility is preferable.
 In certain cases, however, the use of functional group access can be represented, if this can achieve operational advantages or improved availability, which would otherwise be difficult to achieve by other means.
 Each group access must be documented separately.
-Persons who have access to the access to persons must, for example, be organized.
-B. be documented comprehensibly about shift schedules.
+Persons who have access to the access to persons must, for organizational reasons, eg. B. be documented comprehensibly about shift schedules.
 An example could be the use of an "operator" access in a control room, which is staffed around the clock and in which all persons with access know each other.
 The functional accesses, as well as other accesses, must be integrated into the proper process of managing entitlements.
 In particular, it must be ensured that only the minimum rights required are granted.
 In case of doubt, different tasks can be distributed to different accesses, so that ideally as much of the staff as possible needs read-only access.
 Each access must be assigned to a responsible person.

 ** Responsibility for functional and technical user access **